-In past editions, more than a hundred art galleries and institutions participated, which means there is plenty to choose from.
-Among them, Casa Argentina, the Royal Academy of Spain, the University of Fine Arts of Rome and a long etcetera.
+In the past editions, more than a hundred art galleries and institutions participated, which means there is plenty to choose from.
+Among them, the Casa Argentina, the Royal Academy of Spain, the University of Rome of Fine Arts and a long etcetera.
 When the dates are near, I recommend you take a look at the agenda if you are interested in art.

-7. Celebrate the day of St. Francis of Assisi at the church of San Francesco a Ripa
+10. Celebrate the day of St. Francis of Assisi in the Church of San Francesco a Ripa

 Temperatures in Rome in October

 What will the weather be like in Rome in October, will it be sunny or rainy?
 Knowing what the weather will be like in your destination is very important to be able to plan your trip to the letter.
-While at the beginning of October you can still feel the last traces of September's warmth, if you travel at the end of the month you could be surprised by rain and lower temperatures.
+While in early October you can still feel the last traces of the warmth of September, if you travel at the end of the month you may be surprised by rain and lower temperatures.

 If you plan to travel at the end of October, then the truly autumnal weather will be more pressing.
 What does this mean?
 You might need some thicker jackets and even an umbrella.
 Don't worry if you have a rainy day, because it has a lot of charm too!